What is the Pupil Premium?

 - The school successfully uses Pupil Premium funding to tackle a range of issues, e.g. attendance, behaviour, confidence, resilience, reading, factors outside of school, effective teaching and learning, literacy support, targeted support, further enrichment and so on.

-The impact of the use of Pupil Premium funding is measured and reviewed; Ofsted (January 2014) noted how successful the school is in this area:
+The impact of the use of Pupil Premium funding is measured and reviewed; Ofsted (April 2018) noted the School’s work in this area:

-Alderbrook School’s Pupil Premium Funding is used in the following ways:
+Alderbrook School’s Pupil Premium Funding in 2021/22 was used in the following ways:

 - Recruitment and retention of specialist teachers and support staff so that students are taught as much as possible by those best able to educate them, as evidenced by the Sutton Trust and Education Endowment Foundation